COVID-19 Response Network

 In March 2018, Joshua was selected to be part of the 37th Annual Arkansas Governor’s Conference on Tourism Diversity Panel to discuss marketing strategies to attract more Asian visitors and business to the state.

-Also in March 2018, Joshua was the first person of Filipino descent to run for the Arkansas State House of Representatives in the state’s history, earning 1/3 of the votes in the primary election in a district with less than a 2% Asian American population.
+In May 2018, Joshua was the first person of Filipino descent to run for the Arkansas State House of Representatives in the state’s history, earning 1/3 of the votes in the primary election in a district with less than a 2% Asian American population.

 Joshua is a charter member of Startup Grind Central Arkansas (powered by Google) which provides technical training, networking, and investment opportunities for local entrepreneurs.
 He also serves as the Vice Chair of Marketing for the Arkansas State House Society young professional’s auxiliary which supports the Old State House Museum’s school bus fund program to provide transportation for rural students to visit the museum.
 Joshua has also served on numerous committees for charitable organizations including Big Brothers Big Sisters of Central Arkansas, Preserve Arkansas (formerly the Arkansas Historic Preservation Alliance), Arkansas Advocates for Children and Families, the Arkansas Public Policy Panel, and the Timmons Arts Foundation.